 Here is a quick tip: how do you differentiate an optical mouse from a laser mouse?
 Easy thing to remember: optical sensors use a red LED while laser sensors use an infrared laser, so you won’t see any light.

-How the sensor type affects to the user experience?
+How the sensor type affects the user experience?
 Laser sensors are more precise capturing irregular surfaces, which can add some “noise” to the final signal sent to the computer, causing erratic behaviors when used on top of soft or cloth surfaces.

 On the other hand, optical sensors register less information which improves the ability to calculate the movement on soft surfaces.
 The bad thing?
 It fails in other surface types like glass.